danrlu/nextflow_cheatsheet/README.md

 ### `input: path("A.txt")` in the process section
 - With `input: path("A.txt")` one can refer to the file in the script as `A.txt`.
 Side note `A.txt` doesn't have to be the same name as in channel creation, it can be anything, `input: path("B.txt")`, `input: path("n")` etc.
-- With `input: path(A)` one can refer to the file in the script as `$A`
+- With `input: path(A)` one can refer to the file in the script as `$A`, and the value of `$A` will be the original file name (without path).
 - `input: path("A.txt")` and `input: path "A.txt"` generally both work.
 Occasionally had errors that required the following (tip from [@danielecook](https://github.com/danielecook)):
   - if not in a tuple, use `input: path "A.txt"`
   - if in a tuple, use `input: tuple path("A.txt"), path("B.txt")`
-- (from [@pditommaso](https://github.com/pditommaso)): `path(A)` is almost the same as `file(A)`, however the first interprets a value of type string as the input file path (ie the location in the file system where it's stored), the latter interprets a value of type string and materialise it to a temporary files.
+- from [@pditommaso](https://github.com/pditommaso): `path(A)` is almost the same as `file(A)`, however the first interprets a value of type string as the input file path (ie the location in the file system where it's stored), the latter interprets a value of type string and materialise it to a temporary files.
 It's recommended the use of `path` since it's less ambiguous and fits better in most use-cases.

 ### DSL2